June Reed - Fotolia.com

-On the 11th day of Christmas, my true love gave to me, the importance of charitable giving.
+On the 11th day of Christmas, my true love gave to me ... the significance of charitable giving.

 What would the holidays be without sharing with those less fortunate?